KaiNorberg/PatchworkOS/README.md

 Built on top of this system are several layers of abstractions.
 For example, the `iowrite()` function is a simple synchronous wrapper around the I/O ring and of course `fwrite()` is a wrapper around `iowrite()` that works as expected.
 Many helper functions are also provided, for example `iowritep()` is a version of `iowrite()` that will use the virtual register system to perform an open, write and close using a single system call.

 Finally, even the "error" handling or status system allows for certain optimizations.
-For example, if a read is performed on a file with a buffer of insufficient size to store the remaining contents of the file, the returned status will be an informational `ST_CODE_MORE` status.
+For example, if a read is performed on a file such that no more data remains, the returned status will be an informational `ST_CODE_EOF` status.
 In certain cases, this means we can skip an additional read to check for EOF, potentially skipping a system call.

 The combination of this system and our "everything is a file" philosophy means that since files are interacted with via asynchronous I/O and everything is a file, practically all operations can be asynchronous and dispatched via a I/O Ring.